Theme

 Where it fits

-This belongs in the model layer rather than the app or agent layer.
+Open it as part of the model layer rather than the app or agent layer.
 It is most relevant to readers following 3D asset generation, spatial AI, game or world-building pipelines, and model releases beyond text or chat.

 Reporting note